 Handling and Braking

 Reviewers say the Lexus GX offers a comfortable, composed ride.
 However, some reviewers note that the GX still feels like a truck, in that it exhibits a fair amount of body roll through turns and doesn’t offer a lot of steering feedback.
 One critic says the brake pedal is very sensitive, but most think the brakes are strong overall.

 - "Because the 2013 Lexus GX 460 is a body-on-frame SUV, it drives more like a truck than car-based crossovers.
 Still, the GX manages to impress with a refined, smooth ride and respectable handling.
 Those who like to take corners more aggressively, however, will notice ample body roll and intervention from the stability control system." -- Edmunds

 - "The GX 460 is a tall truck, so it's not too surprising that there's plenty of body lean while cornering.
 It never feels tippy, though.
 The steering doesn't provide much road feel, but we think it has just enough power assist.
 For an SUV of this size, the tight turning radius is a pleasant surprise.
 The brakes are strong, but the pedal is very touchy and the soft suspension allows for too much nosedive during heavy braking." -- Consumer Guide

-The 2013 Lexus GX comes standard with full-time four-wheel drive and a locking differential, and offers an array of features designed to improve its off-road prowess, including a two-speed transfer case and hill descent control.
+The 2013 Lexus GX comes standard with full-time four-wheel drive and a locking differential, and it offers an array of features designed to improve its off-road prowess, including a two-speed transfer case and hill descent control.
 Reviewers are impressed with the GX’s off-road capability.